 Add the wine and simmer until reduced by half, then add the remaining herbs (thyme, parsley, basil).
 Mix in the tomato paste with the chopped vegetables and herbs before finally adding the crushed tomatoes, Roma tomatoes, and low-sodium chicken broth to the pan.
 Add additional chopped basil, if desired, and bring to a low boil.

 Reduce heat to a simmer and carefully tuck the seared chicken thighs among the sauce.
 Cover and cook for at least 45 minutes to 2 hours.
-Approximately 10 minutes before serving, add the sliced mushrooms to the pot.
+Approximately 10 minutes before serving, add the sliced mushrooms to the pot, gently stirring to combine with the broth.
+Allow the mushrooms to cook until cooked and have started to drop their water.

 What chicken pieces should be used in Chicken Cacciatore?